-ART 225 Jewelry and Metalsmithing II 3:3:0:0 Prerequisite(s): ART 125 or equivalent
+ART 225 Jewelry and Metalsmithing II 3:3:0:0

 Builds on the techniques, concepts, and methods of construction presented in the first level of this craft.
 The elements of line, form, texture, and color will be redefined and pursued in greater depth.
 Emphasis is given to content and meaning.
 A review of the previous readings, studio projects, and critiques will be used to promote greater understanding.
 Assignments made on an individual basis.
 The processes includes inlay, repousse, forging, lamination, oxidation, enameling, centrifuge, setting, and fabrication.
 Personal expression and the development of excellence in craftsmanship are of paramount importance.